shenymo/Surfing/README.md

 <summary>4.
 Subsequent Updates</summary>

 - If you are using the default configuration, updates will be seamless.
-- Supports online module updates from the client.
-No reboot is required after updating, but a reboot is still recommended.
+- The module supports online updates in the client, and no restart is required after the update.
+The module switch control (enable/disable) ~~may temporarily fail and still require a restart~~, or you can use Toolbox for updates (not recommended, as script updates may not be timely).
 - During updates, the configuration file will be backed up to:
    - `config.yaml.bak`
 - User configuration will be backed up during the update to:
    - `box.config.bak`
 - Your subscription URL will be automatically extracted and backed up to:
-   - `proxies/subscribe_urls_backup.txt`
+   - `subscribe_urls_backup.txt`
    - The backup will be automatically extracted and restored to the new configuration, suitable for those using the default configuration file.

 - Module updates do not include: